cbl/informatiCup2022/readme.md

 ## Coding Style

-Rusts standard code formatter [rustfmt](https://github.com/rust-lang/rustfmt) is used for ensure docing style consistency.
+Rusts standard code formatter [rustfmt](https://github.com/rust-lang/rustfmt) is used for ensure coding style consistency.
 It can be run via:

 ```shell
 cargo fmt